BandanaKM/ruby_proj/02_ruby_unit_proj/02_ruby_final_proj.md

-# Fazia's Fruit Popsicles is a popsicle store in your neighborhood.
-Fazia takes fresh fruit like blueberries, raspberries, watermelon, and honeydew melon and turns them into a delicious, frozen treat.
-Fazia hired you to write a few programs for her. #
+# Fazia's Frozen Treats new cafe in the in neighborhood.
+Fazia's specialty is taking fresh fruit like blueberries, raspberries, watermelon, and honeydew melon turnING them into varieties of delicious popsicleS.
+Given the demand in recent months, Fazia hires you to write a few programs for her.

 1. The first program Fazia's popsicles would like you to create tells customers about the specials and sales.